theelims/ESP32-sveltekit/docs/statefulservice.md

 The framework has security features to prevent unauthorized use of the device.
 This is driven by [SecurityManager.h](https://github.com/theelims/ESP32-sveltekit/blob/main/lib/framework/SecurityManager.h).

 On successful authentication, the /rest/signIn endpoint issues a [JSON Web Token (JWT)](https://jwt.io/) which is then sent using Bearer Authentication.
+For this add an `Authorization`-Header to the request with the Content `Bearer {JWT-Secret}`.
 The framework come with built-in predicates for verifying a users access privileges.
 The built in AuthenticationPredicates can be found in [SecurityManager.h](https://github.com/theelims/ESP32-sveltekit/blob/main/lib/framework/SecurityManager.h) and are as follows:

 | Predicate        | Description                                   |
 | ---------------- | --------------------------------------------- |